gangadhar3303/matic-cli/README.md

 - ` ../../bin/express-cli --instances-stop`

-  - Stop the AWS EC2 VM instances associated with the deployed devnet.
+  - Stop the GCP compute VM instances associated with the deployed devnet.

 - ` ../../bin/express-cli --instances-start`

-  - Start the (previously stopped) AWS EC2 VM instances associated with the deployed devnet.
+  - Start the (previously stopped) GCP compute instances associated with the deployed devnet.
 Also, it starts all services, such as ganache, heimdall, and bor

 - `../../bin/express-cli --stress [fund]`